Frequently Asked Questions

 The FAA uses thresholds that serve as specific indicators of significant impact for some environmental impact categories.
 FAA proposed actions that would result in impacts at or above these thresholds require the preparation of an EIS, unless impacts can be reduced below threshold levels.

-NEPA stands for the National Environmental Policy Act of 1969 that requires analysis of potential impacts to the environment and when there are, considering alternatives and mitigation before approving federal actions.
+The National Environmental Policy Act of 1969 (NEPA) requires analysis of potential impacts to the environment and when there are, considering alternatives and mitigation before approving federal actions.
 It was enacted in response to federal decision-making that did not adequately consider environmental impacts.
 Visit the Airport (NEPA) Environmental Review Process page to learn more.

 What is the FAA doing around environmental protection?